 Why, you ask?
 Well, the designer assumes you have some working knowledge of knitting.
 This means they’ll exclude the obvious details that may not seem so obvious to beginner knitters.
 You’ll just need to automatically do these things.

 Remember, the slip knot counts as your first stitch.

 But back to the 1 x 1 ribbing.
 The abbreviated pattern would read:

 CO even # of sts.

 R1: * K1, P1

-Repeat this row.
+Repeat this row for pattern.

 It’s important to pay attention to the knitting symbols, like brackets and asterisks, in each row.
 Learning to read these knitting instructions and symbols now will serve you well in your knitting later.